RedPitaya/Documentation/developerGuide/software/clt.rst

     The CPU algorithms communicate with FPGA through these registers.
 Therefore, the user should be aware of a possible interference with Red Pitaya applications, reading or acting upon these same FPGA registers.
-For simple tasks, however, the monitor utility can be used by high level scripts (Bash, Python, Matlab...) to communicate directly with FPGA if necessary.
+For simple tasks, however, the monitor utility can be used by high level scripts (Bash, Python, MATLAB...) to communicate directly with FPGA if necessary.